Mass media in Montenegro: Telecommunications

-Montenegro has 163,000 fixed telephone lines in use, provided by T-Com Montenegro (owned by Crnogorski Telekom), and MTEL (owned by Telekom Srbija)..
+Montenegro has 163,000 fixed telephone lines in use, provided by Crnogorski Telekom (owned by Hrvatski Telekom), and Mtel (owned by Telekom Srbija)..

-Mobile telephony has boomed, with 1.1 million lines, provided by three GSM operators: Telenor Montenegro (owned by Telenor), T-Mobile Montenegro (owned by Crnogorski Telekom) and m:tel (owned by Telekom Srbija).
+Mobile telephony has boomed, with 1.1 million lines, provided by three GSM operators: One Montenegro (owned by 4iG), Crnogorski Telekom (owned by Hrvatski Telekom) and Mtel (owned by Telekom Srbija).
 3G services were introduced in 2007.

 At 178% Montenegro had in 2013 the second highest mobile cellular phone penetration rate in Europe, behind only Russia, and ranked 9th worldwide.

 Internet

 Montenegro had 373,655 internet users in 2012, or 56.8% of the population.

 Internet services are provided by Crnogorski Telekom (dial-up and ADSL), M-Kabl (DOCSIS) and MTEL (WiMAX).
 ADSL became available in Montenegro in 2005.

 There are no government restrictions on access to the Internet.
-Until ordered to cease doing so in March 2011, one of the country’s principal Internet service providers gave police direct access to all forms of communications carried on its servers.
+Until ordered to cease doing so in March 2011, one of the country's principal Internet service providers gave police direct access to all forms of communications carried on its servers.
 It is unknown whether authorities made use of this access to monitor e-mail or Internet Web sites or chat rooms.
 There is no evidence that the government collects or discloses personally identifiable information about individuals based on the individual's peaceful expression of political, religious, or ideological opinion or belief.